Indezine Logo

 Figure 7: PowerPoint Options Dialog box

-13. Now, scroll down the Display group within the PowerPoint Options dialog box, and select the Show vertical ruler check-box, as shown highlighted in red within Figure 8, below.
+13. Doing so brings up the View dialog box, as shown in Figure 8, below.
+Within this dialog box, select the Show vertical ruler check-box, as shown highlighted in red within Figure 8.
 Conversely, you can also deselect this check-box to turn off the vertical ruler.

 14. Show vertical ruler check-box selected